 Gillard’s government unveiled a federal budget on May 8 that aims to return to surplus next year and scrapped a planned cut in company taxes to fund payouts for low-and middle-income earners.
 Labor is aiming give the central bank, which cut interest rates on May 1, the flexibility to lower borrowing costs in a nation where almost 90 percent of mortgages are at variable rates.

-Today’s Newspoll shows voters evenly split on the question whether the budget would be good or bad for the Australian economy, at 37 percent each.
-On a question on how the budget would affect their financial position in the next year, 31 percent of voters aged 18 to 34 said they would be worse off, compared with 47 percent aged over 50.
+The Newspoll shows voters evenly split on the question whether the budget would be good or bad for the Australian economy, at 37 percent each.
+On a question on how the budget would affect their financial position in the next year, 31 percent of voters between the ages of 18 and 34 said they would be worse off, compared with 47 percent over 50 years old.

 Treasurer Wayne Swan’s budget includes a payment to families of as much as A$820 ($818) for each child in high school, while families with two children will receive an extra A$600 a year from July 2013 using revenue from the mining tax.
 The government has also introduced an insurance plan for the disabled and boosted its national dentistry health-care coffers by A$513 million to reduce waiting lists at dentists.